-The impact of adoption of the standard and guidance is currently under evaluation.
+The impact of adopting this accounting standard and guidance is currently under evaluation.

-Accounting Standard for Revenue Recognition (ASBJ Statement No. 29 issued on March 30, 2018) and Implementation Guidance on

-Accounting Standard for Revenue Recognition (ASBJ Guidance No. 30 issued on March 30, 2018)
+Accounting Standard for Revenue Recognition (ASBJ Statement No. 29 issued on March 30, 2018) and Implementation Guidance on Accounting Standard for Revenue Recognition (ASBJ Guidance No. 30 issued on March 30, 2018) (1) Summary

-(1) Summary